lzubiaur/woot/docs/README.linux.md

 # Compile on Linux (Debian/Ubuntu)
-Tested on "Linux debian 3.16 i686"
+Tested on debian 8 (jessie) and Ubuntu 15.04 (both 64bit version).

+# Dependencies - Required packages
+cmake
-Dependencies - Required packages cmake gcc (should be installed with cmake) git-core
+gcc (should be installed with cmake) git-core